izivkov/GShockTimeServer/README.md

 ```
 git clone https://github.com/izivkov/gshock-server-dist.git
 ```

-💡 Note: You will need minimum Python version 3.12

 This will create a directory `gshock-server-dist` containing a number of shell scripts needed to set up the server.
 Note that running the scripts takes relativey long time.
 In the Pi 3/4, typically half an hour.
 On the Pi Zero, let it run overnight ;-).